SHC-ASTRA/basestation-classic/README.md

 2. Do `ctrl` + `shift` + `b` to run the launch task.

-3. Navigate to <https://localhost> in your browser and behold basestation in all of its glory.
+3. Navigate to <https://localhost> in Firefox and behold basestation in all of its glory.
 You may have to dismiss a warning to view the page.
 Click advanced and then visit the site anyways.